 Jitter uses QuickTime for most video chores.
 (PC users will have to install QuickTime for Windows before using Jitter.)
 Video input is done with jit.qt.grab, and movie playback with jit.qt.movie.
 Both of these require two arguments to set the resolution of the image.
 640 by 480 is a pretty decent screen resolution, but that means at least 1,228,800 bytes of data must be processed within the 33ms between each frame.
 This is possible, but you will usually find a 320 x 240 resolution to be more comfortable, giving you four times the performance.
-(I usually develop patches at 320 x 240, then make a high resolution version of things I like.)You should realize from the beginning that if Jitter can't finish the processing of a frame in time, the next frame will be skipped and the frame rate will be cut in half.
+(I usually develop patches at 320 x 240, then make a high resolution version of things I like.)You should realize from the beginning that if Jitter can't finish the processing of a frame in time, frame rate will slow down.

 If you give jit.qt.movie a name for an argument, it will render the video directly to a jit.window of that name.
-Otherwise the output is a matrix name message.
+Otherwise the output is a matrix message.